Who decides if an assessment is needed and how?

 4. places in England at which relevant early years education is provided.

-"Special educational provision', for a child aged under two, means educational provision of any kind.
+"Special educational provision', for a child under 2 means educational provision of any kind.

 Paragraphs 9.14 - 9.15 of the SEND Code of Practice set out the factors that need to be taken into account.